susan101566/ddr-editor/README.md

 ## Sample Songs

-All sample songs are from etternaonline.com
+The sample songs are found from the internet.
+I did not create them.
+Please let me know if you'd like me to remove them from this repo.

 ## About Create React App